 Join Skomer expert and award winning landscape & wildlife photographer Drew Buckley and Nikon Ambassador, Richard Peters on either a 2 or 3 night photography workshop visiting one of Britain’s finest island habitats and it’s enigmatic wildlife.

 This residential Puffin photography workshop will take place on Skomer Island; the best place to get up close and personal to its charismatic summer visitor, the Puffin.
-We’ll live on this island for 2 & 3 nights seeing everything that the island in summer has to offer.
+We’ll spend many nights on the island seeing everything that the island in summer has to offer.
 From the swathes of colourful wild flowers, to hundreds of Puffins and seabirds flying around you, there’s really no better place to spend a weekend!

 About the Workshop

 This tour is aimed at all levels of photographic experience and everyone will come away with good images of the birds.
 Over this trip we will be on hand 24/7 to answer any queries and help you get the best out of your camera.
 This includes guiding you through using the best camera settings and techniques for conditions on the day.
 We will cover choosing the correct auto focus mode and settings, selecting the right shutter speed and camera settings, together with tracking and panning techniques for the ever bird in flight photography.
 Even down to local knowledge, helping to predict the flight paths and helping to choose the right birds to look out for and identifying behaviour and when to anticipate the action, such as diving.
 We welcome those who are just starting out, or those who are experienced in bird photography looking to improve their images.